quangtn266/Kafka_connector/README.md

+Welcome to your new Kafka Connect connector!

 # Kafka_connector
-Generate a connector (Source &amp; Sink- Kafka Connector)
+Generate a connector (Source Kafka Connector)

 ## Setup:
 1) JDK version 1.8